A song for peace from Nicola Gordon.

 Earth Citizens Library (ECL) – Our Mission Statement

-The Earth Citizens’ Library presents the information-gathering work of an all-volunteer network of scholar-activists and curriculum developers.
-We invite you to join us as co-workers in expanding these resources and in making the world a different place.
+ECL presents the information-gathering and teaching work of an all-volunteer network of scholar-activists and curriculum developers.
+We invite you to join us as co-workers in expanding these resources and in making the world a kinder, wiser and more creative place.
 We hope the resources gathered and presented here will help us all to cultivate and nurture compassionate wisdom and sanity while working to protect the integrity of life on Earth by building a new green civilization.
 We are called to do this in the face of the out-of-control industrialization, profit-seeking and violence that are accelerating the global climate crisis, creating untold human misery, and endangering both the future of humanity and the future of life.

 2016 Overview of the ongoing revolution in energy economics: